OpenHellion/Client/README.md

 Processor and graphics card shouldn't matter much, but it has to at least run Unity; Settings can be modified to increase performance.

 ## Coding style and conventions
-It is recommended to follow the Unity [style guide](https://resources.unity.com/games/create-code-style-guide-e-book) when writing code for the project, as well as learning about [programming patterns](https://resources.unity.com/games/level-up-your-code-with-game-programming-patterns).
+It is recommended to read the Unity [style guide](https://resources.unity.com/games/create-code-style-guide-e-book) before writing code for the project, as well as learning about [programming patterns](https://resources.unity.com/games/level-up-your-code-with-game-programming-patterns).

+A rule of thumb when working with this project is to look at other code in the OpenHellion folder when in doubt.

 ## License
-All software written by members of the Hellion-Revived project and affiliates is licenced under GPL-3.0.
+All code written by members of the OpenHellion project and affiliates is licenced under GPL-3.0.

-All remaining files by members of the Hellion-Revived project and affiliates, not falling under the definition of "software", is licensed under CC BY-SA 4.0.
+All media and assets by members of the OpenHellion project and affiliates, excluding code, is licensed under CC BY-SA 4.0.

+Content not produced by members of the OpenHellion project and affiliates belong to their respective authors.
+No copyright infringement intended.

 Resources in the Assets/Plugins and Assets/Wwise folders are licensed under their own terms.